10.09.2004 to 13.02.2005

 A number of the works also reflect the programme of one of the most important avant-garde galleries in Cologne at that time, the gallery Paul Maenz (1970 - 1990).

-The exhibition illustrates the importance of the medium of paper to conceptual artists such as Joseph Kosuth, Robert Barry and Hanne Darboven as well as to artists of Arte Povera, such as Giulio Paolini.
-Paper is also significant medium for many exponents of the successful figurative and wilde schools of painting of the eighties, among them artists of Arte Cifra (Mimmo Paladino, Sandro Chia), Anselm Kiefer, Martin Disler.
-Paper was also important to painters of the "Mühlheimer Freiheit" (Mühlheim's Liberty) - such as Walter Dahn - also included in this exhibition.
+The exhibition illustrates the importance of the medium of paper to conceptual artists such as Joseph Kosuth, Robert Barry, and Hanne Darboven as well as to artists of Arte Povera, such as Giulio Paolini.
+Paper is also significant medium for many exponents of the successful figurative and wilde schools of painting of the eighties, among them artists of Arte Cifra (Mimmo Paladino, Sandro Chia), Anselm Kiefer, and Martin Disler.
+Paper was also important to painters of the "Mühlheimer Freiheit" (Mühlheim's Liberty) – such as Walter Dahn – also included in this exhibition.